jessepav/lacygoill-wiki-backup/vim/vim9.md

 populates the quickfix  list with an entry  to let us jump  interactively to the source of the error.

-##
-## How do I re-write a legacy dictionary function into a Vim9 one?
+## How to re-write a legacy dictionary function into a Vim9 one?

 In the future, dictionary functions are meant to be replaced with classes.
 This is a more modern mechanism used in popular languages like Java, and will be